zhenguo77555344/CarND-PPP/README.md

 this will help to reduce jerk when change lane.

 **Helpful hints:** Choosing the fifth point from the bottom relative to the second from the bottom is very helpful in staying on the center line when follow the front car.

+## in the end
+path planning is realy interesting thing.I am trying the take Baidu apollo as reference,also it take me a lot of time for debugging.
+Now I would like to try the next project,when I have time I will do this project again and make it better.

 -----